ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-dynamodb.md

 - Record Size > 400?
 Pointer to data in S3; OR vertically partition large data into separate table

-- Write Heavy Partitions ([two candidates in voting app](https://youtu.be/bCW3lhsJKfw?t=31m25s)) - add random value to candidateID then create lambda to aggregate
+- Write Heavy Partitions ( the [two candidates in voting app](https://youtu.be/bCW3lhsJKfw?t=31m25s) is a great example of this) - add random value to candidateID then create lambda to aggregate

-- Static Time Series Table - time series with no updates with a fixed "interest" TTL -> pipe data into hot table with lots of RCU and WCU; colder table with less RCU & WCU; cold table in glacier or S3
+- Static Time Series Table - time series with no updates with a fixed "interest" TTL -> pipe data into hot table with lots of RCU and WCU; warm table with less RCU & WCU; cold table in glacier or S3

 - Dynamic Time Series Table - updates to TTL in a "delete after 30 days of last touch sort of scenario"; create write sharded GSI to query expired items; Lambda stored procedure to delete items; use streams to migrate data to cold storage; or use the new [TTL Timestamps](https://aws.amazon.com/blogs/aws/new-manage-dynamodb-items-using-time-to-live-ttl/) feature.